Xiaoyu-Lu/ElasticSearch_WAPO/README.md

 #### Queries used in term expansion

 In the following table, we can see that each new technique proposed brings improvement in two or all of the scores.
+All best results are from using custom analyzer and BM25 for retrieval and sBERT for reranking.

 | Score Type | Wiki + Cook + NL rerank | Wiki + Cook | Wiki  | PA Best (Default Title) |
 | ---------- | ----------------------- | ----------- | ----- | ----------------------- |